steveya/steveya.github.io/_posts/2024-06-13-malaria-detection-2.md

 7. [Wrapping Up](#wrapping-up)

 ## Recap
-In the first part of this series, we introduced the problem of Malaria detection and prepared and preprocessed our dataset.
+In the [previous post](https://steveya.github.io/posts/malaria-detection-1/) of this series, we introduced the problem of Malaria detection and prepared and preprocessed our dataset.
 Now, let's build and train a few deep-learning models to see if we can detect Malaria with good accuracy and recall.

 ## Base Model
 We'll start with a CNN model as our baseline: